Infinite-dimensional statistical manifolds based on a balanced chart: Information geometry

 where $U$ and $V$ act on the first and second argument of $\cdal$, respectively, and

-The mixed third derivatives of the $\alpha$-divergences define a family of covariant derivatives on $N$.
-If $\bfU,\bfV:N\rightarrow TN$ are sufficiently smooth vector fields of $N$ then the Chentsov-Amari $\alpha$-covariant derivative is defined as follows:
+The mixed third derivatives of the $\alpha$-divergences define a family of \emph{covariant derivatives} on~$N$.
+If~$\bfU,\bfV\dvtx N\rightarrow TN$ are sufficiently smooth vector fields of $N$ then the Chentsov--Amari \mbox{$\alpha$-}covariant derivative is defined as follows:

-Here $\bfu=\Theta_2(\bfU)$, $\bfv=\Theta_2(\bfV)$, and the Christoffel symbols are as follows
+Here ${\mathbf u}(P)=\bfU(P)\theta$, ${\mathbf v}(P)=\bfV(P)\theta$, and the \emph{Christoffel symbols} are as follows

 where $g(P)^{k,l}$ is the $(k,l)$ element of the inverse of the matrix $g(P)$, $\partial_i$ and $\partial_j$ act on the first argument of $\cdal$, and $\partial_l$ acts on the second argument.